tempelaar-team/qc_lab/README.rst

    pip install qclab --no-deps
    pip install numpy tqdm

+to install the remaining required dependencies manually.

 QC Lab can be installed from source by downloading the repository and executing::

    pip install ./

 from inside its topmost directory (where the `pyproject.toml` file is located).

+QC Lab doesn’t enforce third-party dependencies.
+If you hit resolver conflicts or install errors, the quickest fix is to install in a clean Python environment (via `venv` or `conda`).
+Alternatively, reconcile package versions in your existing environment until the requirements are satisfied.

 Bibliography